 That’s when I found VIPKID and completed step #2.

-Step 4 for how to become a digital nomad is to ease yourself into working online while traveling.
-It’s going to be a bigger transition than you think.
+Step 4 for how to become a digital nomad is to move abroad or begin to travel slowly in places you’re familiar with.
+The reason why I suggest going slow in familiar places is that it’s going to be a bigger transition than you think.

 You shouldn’t go balls to the wall and start doing heavy, international travel.
 That’s a recipe for disaster.

-Instead, you should start slow and travel in a place that’s easy for you.
-Your home country or a country you’re familiar with and can speak the local language is a great place to start.
+Instead, you should start slow and travel in your home country or a country you’re familiar with where you can speak the local language.

 How we did it: In 2016, we left Bali and went back to the USA.
 After living and traveling around Asia for six years, we made big plans to spend several months there.